 |Duke||2 recommended||Yes||"Applicants to the Pratt School of Engineering who take the SAT are strongly recommended to take one SAT Subject Test in Mathematics (level 1 or level 2).
 Applicants to the Trinity College of Arts & Sciences who take the SAT may take any two SAT Subject Tests."|

 |Georgetown||3 recommended||—||"It is strongly recommended that all candidates, whether they have taken the SAT Reasoning Test or the ACT, submit three SAT Subject Tests scores."|

-"While we normally require two SAT Subject Tests, you may apply without them if the cost of the tests represents a financial hardship or if you prefer to have your application considered without them. ...
+"While we recommend that you submit two SAT Subject Tests, you may apply without them if the cost of the tests represents a financial hardship or if you prefer to have your application considered without them. ...
 International students generally benefit from submitting Subject Tests and should take them if possible."